 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-• a minimum of C- in every course that they have taken at GW
+• Achieve a minimum grade of C- in every course taken at GW